-Chicken Shawarma Crispy Rice Salad – Easy Middle Eastern Dinner Recipe
+Chicken Shawarma Crispy Rice Salad Recipe for a Crunchy Middle Eastern Dinner

 Chicken Shawarma Crispy Rice Salad in a bowl, garnished with fresh herbs.